yugabyte/yugabyte-db/docs/content/v1.0/troubleshoot/nodes/check-processes.md

 ---
 title: Check Processes
 linkTitle: Check Processes
-description: Check Yugabyte DB Processes
+description: Check YugabyteDB Processes
 menu:
   v1.0:
     parent: troubleshoot-nodes
     weight: 842
 ---

-## 1. Are the Yugabyte DB processes running?
+## 1. Are the YugabyteDB processes running?
-Connect to the local node where Yugabyte DB is running.
+Connect to the local node where YugabyteDB is running.

 On the local setup, this is your local machine (or a docker instance running on your local machine).
 On a multi-node cluster, you may need to `ssh` into the machines where the Yugabyte node(s) are running.